1989 Chicago mayoral special election: Campaign

 While Daley was considered a poor public speaker, and sometimes a timid campaigner, he ran an effective campaign.
 In 1983, he was widely viewed merely as the son of the former mayor Richard J. Daley.
 In 1987, he had crafted an image of a strong public administrator.
 Daley's campaign was run by two young consultants that had previously worked on Paul Simon's 1984 United States Senate campaign, David Wilhelm and David Axelrod.
 His deputy campaign manager was Julie Hamos.
 His fundraising was headed by John Schmidt and Paul Stepan.
 Avis LaVelle served as his campaign press spokesperson.

 One of Sawyer's first missteps was his choice for campaign leadership.
 Sawyer's campaign was managed by Louisiana political consultant Reynard Rochon.
 Rochon, being an outsider to Chicago politics, did not understand many important aspects of it.
-Additionally, Rochon spent much of his time managing campaign doing so remotely from New Orleans.

-Sawyer raised significant funds for his candidacy.

-Sawyer was a low-key individual and eschewed interviews.
+Additionally, Rochon spent much of his time working remotely from New Orleans.
+Sawyer did raise significant funds for his candidacy, but was also hampered by his personality — Sawyer was a low-key individual and eschewed interviews.

-A media consultant was brought from Boston to film campaign commercial's for Sawyer.
-Most of the ads filled were positive ads, highlighting the accomplishments of Sawyers brief tenure.
+A media consultant was brought from Boston to film campaign commercials for Sawyer.
+Most of the ads were positive, highlighting the accomplishments of Sawyer's brief tenure.
 However, there were a few ads that attacked Daley by portraying him as stupid and unable to complete a sentence on his own.
 The campaign overspent on media advertising and failed to spend enough on literature, field operations, and lawn signs.

-Sawyer's campaign lacked a strong field operation.
+Ultimately, Sawyer's campaign lacked a strong field operation.